stormatics/pg_cirrus/3-node-cluster/README.md

 Open the init.sh file and search for:
 - POSTGRES_PASSWORD="<postgres_password>"

- Replace the password value with your OS user's postgres password and then run this file by following command:
+ Replace the password value with your OS user's postgres password, and then run this file by following the command:
 - ./init.sh

 # Setup passwordless SSH access from pg_cirrus node to other nodes